Chrysler Sebring: Convertible (1996–2000)

 The Chrysler Sebring convertible was launched in 1996 alongside the Sebring coupe, replacing the LeBaron convertible.
 The convertible did not share any parts with the coupe and was instead based on the Chrysler Cirrus sedan.
-Consequently, both the Cirrus and the Sebring convertible were sold in Europe as the Stratus.
+Both the Cirrus and the Sebring convertible were marketed in Europe as the Stratus.

-All Stratus convertibles were assembled in Mexico.
-The Chrysler Stratus convertible was marketed in Mexico, but the sedan version was not.
-The Sebring convertible was sold alongside the Chrysler Stratus convertible in Mexico.
-In Mexico, a turbocharged 2.4 L DOHC I4 engine was optional.
+The first-generation convertible (marketed as the Chrysler Stratus in Mexico and Europe) was assembled in Mexico alongside the Cirrus sedan.